threeport/threeport/docs/contributing.md

 ## Getting Started

+Check out the [Threeport project scope](project-scope.md) to ensure what you want to work on belongs in Threeport.

 Fork and Clone: Fork the project on GitHub and clone your fork locally.

 Set Up Your Environment: Follow the instructions in our